addetz/addetz.github.io/_posts/2020-12-31-why-like-go.markdown

 date:   2020-12-31
 author: Adelina Simion
 categories: go
 description: I was asked this question - "Why do you like Go?" - during several job interviews.
 The question itself is not tough, but it is broad and full of opportunities to trip up.
 It's difficult to distill your thoughts into a coherent answer in a high pressure situation.
 I'm going to use this post to nail down an answer to this dreaded question.
+Let's Go!
 tags: go interviews
 ---
 {% include read_time.html %}